brotSchimmelt/websec/README.md

-# WebSec - Hacking Plattform
+# WebSec - Hacking Platform

 This is a short summary of the most important points of the documentation for this project.